mpawl/paydirt-spf/README.md

 # Logging

 The `pd_spf.py` log files are CSVs:
-* <domain>-ip-YYYY-MM-DD_HH-MM-SS.csv - This log file contains indivdual IP address entries in the SPF record.
+* domain-ip-YYYY-MM-DD_HH-MM-SS.csv - This log file contains indivdual IP address entries in the SPF record.
-* <domain>-cidr-YYYY-MM-DD_HH-MM-SS.csv - This log file contains individual IP addresses and expanded CIDR block that are contained in the SPF record.
+* domain-cidr-YYYY-MM-DD_HH-MM-SS.csv - This log file contains individual IP addresses and expanded CIDR block that are contained in the SPF record.
 This file is much longer than the IP address-only log file.
 Testing these IPs can take a lot more time.

 Both log files contain the same elements:
 * IP Address